vojtas131/robogames/README.md

 ```

 ### Backend:
-To build backend do not use Windows PowerShell, it does not work.
+To build backend do not use Windows PowerShell, it does not work there.
 ```
 cd RoboCupMS
 gradlew.bat build  //windows
 gradlew build      //linux
 ```
-Build location: robogames\RoboCupMS\build\libs\RoboCupMS-2.3.0.jar
+Build location: robogames\RoboCupMS\build\libs\

 ### Frontend:
 ```